Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree. "
+> "Keep your eyes on the stars, but remember to keep your feet on the ground."
-> — **Martin Luther**
+> — **Theodore Roosevelt**

 ---